 In the center of the garden, one of the fathers was tending a small wood fire burning under what looked like a tiny water tower.
 This was a traditional old fashioned rice steamer.
 The man tending the fire said that his family cooked their daily rice in a contraption like this one every day, until he was a junior high school student.
-The rice we were cooking was not the regular rice eaten every day, but the glutenous 'mochi' rice that is traditionally cooked during the New Year season.
-We were about to make mochi, a pounded sticky version of the rice.
+The rice we were cooking was not the regular rice eaten every day, but the glutenous 'mochi' rice that is traditionally cooke

 While the rice steamed, they brought out a large round wooden stump.
 Too heavy to carry, they rolled it out into the open, then stood it up.
 In the top was a perfectly carved 'bowl'.
 Along with this giant 'pestle', they brought out a huge wooden mallet, the head of which seemed ridiculously overbalanced to one end.
 They carefully washed out the basin, and kept it damp and warmed with piping hot water.